 Please start early: given that the resulting video files can be very large, they might need a long time to transfer, and you might not be able to upload them in time if you start late.

 Please play the recording after you make it to verify the audio quality.
 Check the microphone setup.
 We recommend a headset so you won’t get laptop fan noise etc. Also be in a quiet location – a coffee shop is not appropriate.
 We will preview the recording for quality and ask you to re-record if necessary.

 The easiest way to prepare your presentation video will be to subscribe to the free version of Zoom and use it to record your presentation video.
 A 20 minute presentation should be well below 100MB.See video instructions below.

 Alternately, you can use another software to create a recording of your presentation in MP4.
-Note if you use Voice-over-PowerPoint (available in PowerPoint 2016 & 2019) and create a PPTSX file, Export it to MP4.
+Note if you use Voice-over-PowerPoint (available in PowerPoint 2016 & later) and create a PPTSX file, Export it to MP4.
 The MP4 generated by PPT is typically enormously large (vs Zoom et al) and will likely need to be compressed to meet the size limit of 100MB for author uploads.
 Be sure to verify that the audio is included as there have been problems with PPT recordings.
 See the Microsoft support article here.

 Please check the recording for quality and understandability, and for timing, as it needs to fit into the specified duration.
 We recommend using a headset so you won’t get laptop fan noise etc. in the recording.

 Here are some links for videos showing as how to record a presentation with Zoom: